Volcano erupts in Pacific, West Coast under tsunami advisory

 The volcano is located about 64 kilometers (40 miles) north of the capital, Nuku’alofa.
 Back in late 2014 and early 2015, a series of eruptions in the area created a small new island and disrupted international air travel to the Pacific archipelago for several days.

+Before an explosion, there is generally an increase in small local earthquakes at the volcano, but depending on how far it is from land, that may not be felt by residents along the shoreline, Schwaiger said.

+In 2019, Tonga lost internet access for nearly two weeks when the same fiber-optic cable was severed .
+The director of the local cable company said at the time that a large ship may have cut the cable by dragging an anchor.
+Until limited satellite access was restored people couldn’t even make international calls.

-Associated Press writers Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.
+Associated Press writers Jennifer McDermott in Providence, Rhode Island, Frank Bajak in Boston, Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.